We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Site investigations: environmental consultants collecting water samples for testing.

-The role of the planning process
+Contaminated land and the planning process

-The NPPF emphasises sustainable development and encourages the remediation of contaminated land to make it safe for reuse.
-For any development site suspected of contamination, the local planning authority must be satisfied that the risks are understood and mitigated before granting planning permission.
-Developers are required to provide detailed information, often in the form of a land contamination assessment, to demonstrate that:
+For any development site suspected of contamination, from radioactive substances to pollutant linkage, the local planning authority must be satisfied that the risks are understood and mitigated before granting planning permission.

 • The contamination issue has been thoroughly investigated.